Abu Sadat Mohammad Sayem

-Abu Sadat Mohammad Sayem (Note: আবু সাদাত মোহাম্মদ সায়েম /bn/) (29 March 1916 – 8 July 1997) was a Bangladeshi jurist and statesman.
-He was the first chief justice of Bangladesh from 1972 to 1975.
+Mirza Abu Sadat Mohammad Sayem (Note: আবু সাদাত মোহাম্মদ সায়েম /bn/) (29 March 1916 – 8 July 1997) was a Bangladeshi jurist and statesman.
+He was the chief justice of Bangladesh from 1972 to 1975.
 He became the president of Bangladesh in the aftermath of counter-coups in November 1975.
-He held post of Chief Martial Law Administrator (CMLA).
+He held the post of Chief Martial Law Administrator (CMLA).
 Sayem presided over a cabinet headed by the three chiefs of the armed forces.
 The cabinet included civilian technocrats and politicians.
-Sayem resigned on grounds of ill health in April 1977, and was replaced by Ziaur Rahman.
+Sayem resigned on grounds of ill health in April 1977 and was replaced by Ziaur Rahman.

 Early life and education

-Sayem was born on 29 March 1916 in Rangpur district, Bengal Presidency, British India to Mohammad Abdur Rashid and Syeda Rabea Khatun.
-His father was a Sub-Register.
-He passed his matriculation from the Rangpur District School securing 3rd place in the merit list in 1931.
+Sayem was born on 29 March 1916 in Rangpur district, Bengal Presidency, British India, to Mohammad Abdur Rashid and Syeda Rabea Khatun.
+His father was a sub-register.
+He passed his matriculation from the Rangpur District School, securing 3rd place in the merit list in 1931.
 He completed his Intermediate of Arts from Carmichael College in 1933.
-He later attended Presidency College in Calcutta from there he completed his Bachelor of Arts degree in 1935.
+He later attended Presidency College in Calcutta, where he completed his Bachelor of Arts degree in 1935.
 In 1937 he graduated from the Department of Law, University of Calcutta with an LL.B degree.